visgl/luma.gl/docs/api-reference/advanced/extensions.md

 These enable various proprietary (patent-encumbered) compressed texture formats.

 The primary advantage of compressed texture formats is that in contrast to JPGs or PNGs, they do not have to be decompressed to be used by the GPU.
 As a non-scientific guideline, compressed texture formats might achieve about 4x compression, compared to say 16x compression for JPEG.
-So while they might be slower to load, they could allow 4x more textures to be uploaded in the same amount of GPU memory.
+So while they are usually slower to load, but they could allow 4x more textures to be stored in the same amount of GPU memory.

 Because of patent issues, to use these formats an application would typically:
 1. generate these in external commercial applications (which have already licensed any supported formats).
 2. load them in binary form without touching the content
 3. Pass them directly to a texture, so that they are processed inside the GPU driver (which also has licensed the formats).

 Also note that due to the patent issues, finding a compressed texture format which is supported across a range of target devices can be challenging.

 For these reasons, luma.gl leaves the handling of these formats (and extensions) to the application.

 | Extension | Enables | luma.gl support |
 | --- | --- | --- |